 Note: It can take up to 24 hours for this change to take effect.

 Your NetID@uic.edu is your GSuite@UIC account name at Google for Gmail.
-Note that both Google and the Technology Solutions recommend using IMAP to access your email remotely.
+Note: Both Google and the Technology Solutions recommend using IMAP to access your email remotely.
 You can follow Google's IMAP instructions for many email clients.
 You will need the information in the Notes below.
 GSuite@UIC email accounts are now automatically set up to accept IMAP access, so you can skip that step.

 |Password||Technology Solutions common password|